Kong/docs.konghq.com/app/konnect/dev-portal/customization/self-hosted-portal.md

 In {{site.konnect_saas}}, you have two hosting options for your Dev Portal: a cloud hosted Dev Portal with {{site.konnect_short_name}} or a self-hosted, open source Dev Portal.
 * **Cloud hosted Dev Portal in {{site.konnect_short_name}}**: Your Dev Portal is hosted for you and it simplifies your deployment experience.
-* **Self-hosted, open source Dev Portal**: Provides all the same features as the cloud-hosted portal, but also gives you control over your hosting service and where your Dev Portal is hosted.
+* **Self-hosted, open source Dev Portal**: Provides all the same features as the cloud-hosted portal, but also gives you control over your hosting service.

 You can use the open source Dev Portal to display your APIs to developers on a self-hosted website.
 This page explains the benefits of using a self-hosted Dev Portal, a high-level overview of how the self-hosted portal works, and how to enable it.